spectrocloud/librarium/content/docs/08-user-management/04-saml-sso/05-palette-sso-with-onelogin.md

 # Enable SSO with OneLogin

-OneLogin is a cloud-based identity and access management (IAM) provider that designs and develops enterprise-level identity management solutions.
+OneLogin is a cloud-based Identity and Access Management (IAM) provider that designs and develops enterprise-level identity management solutions.
 It's an Identity Provider (IdP) tool designed to secure, manage, and facilitate user access across multiple networks, applications, and devices.
-OneLogin's platform offers a variety of features including single sign-on (SSO), multi-factor authentication (MFA), user provisioning, compliance reporting, and end-user self-service.
+OneLogin's platform offers a variety of features, including Single Sign-On (SSO), Multi-Factor Authentication (MFA), user provisioning, compliance reporting, and end-user self-service.

 The following steps will walk you through the process of setting up Palette SSO with OneLogin based on OpenID Connect (OIDC).